rakutentech/ios-buildconfig/README.md

-# Fastlane Base Configuration
+# Shared iOS build configuration
-This repository hosts our base configuration files for [fastlane](https://fastlane.tools/).
+This repository hosts our (Rakuten MAG SDK Team) shared build configuration and tooling for iOS SDK development.

 ## Usage

+### Shared Fastlane configuration
 In your `Fastfile`, simply add the following line at the top:

     import_from_git(url: '<URL-for-this-repo>.git')